spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 2. **Ocean checks if the commitment is needed elsewhere**: Ocean constantly checks if a different resource can utilize a commitment in your Azure account, ultimately meeting the risk percentage and required strategy.

-3. **Replacement**: Ocean/Elastigroup/Stateful Node will perform the replacement if the terms are met.
+3. **Replacement**: Ocean/Elastigroup/Stateful Node will replace if the terms are met.

-5. **Launch spot or an on-demand (RI/SP)**: Ocean/Elastigroup/Stateful Node launches a different spot or an alternative on-demand RI to ensure a different plan is used.
+4. **Launch spot or regular(RI/SP)**: Ocean/Elastigroup/Stateful Node launches a different spot or an alternative regular RI/SP to ensure a different plan is used.
 This increases commitment coverage to help reach optimal allocation.

 The reversion will not occur if:

-* There is no alternative commitment or spot instance to revert back to.
+* There is no alternative commitment or spot VM to revert back to.
-* It violates the group's on-demand count request.
+* It violates the group's regular VM count request.

 ## Configure in the API